Step-by-Step Guide to Becoming a Social Worker (LMSW & LCSW) in New York

 The LMSW is open to anyone who has completed the basic level of experiential training that comes with an MSW degree, meaning you can become licensed with only the 900 hours or so you got while earning your master’s.

 The LCSW is different.
 After earning your LMSW, you have to accrue an additional 36 months of supervised experience, including 2,000 direct client contact hours in diagnosis, psychotherapy, and assessment-based planning treatment.
-You’ll need at least 100 hours of individual or group supervision as well as your client time.
-Employers will provide qualified supervisors to help you get your hours for LCSW licensure.
+Employers gladly provide qualified supervisors to help document those hours toward LCSW licensure.

 Some employers specifically offer social work field placement opportunities for LMSW holders seeking to build their clinical experience toward LCSW licensing, paying a stipend rather than a full salary.

 In such a big and diverse state, you shouldn’t have trouble finding positions that allow you to practice within your specialization.
-Or, as an LMSW, you may choose to sample various different types of practice to see where you want to settle in as an LCSW.
-You may even find a niche that doesn’t require advancing your license level.
+Or, as an LMSW, you may choose to sample various types of practice to see where you want to settle in as an LCSW.
+You may even find a niche that doesn’t necessarily require you to advance your license level.
+It’s perfectly acceptable to retain the LMSW if you don’t intend to perform services like clinical assessment and counseling.

 Step 6.
 Apply for the LCSW and Take the ASWB Clinical Exam to Become Clinically Qualified in New York State